 Additionally, the offender must pass an alcohol and controlled substance knowledge test, apply for a new Minnesota driver’s license and pay a $680 reinstatement fee.

-Should I Hire a Minneapolis Criminal Defense Lawyer?
+Should I Call a Minneapolis Criminal Defense Attorney?

 A felony or gross misdemeanor CVO is a serious offense with severe consequences.
 An attorney who is experienced with is invaluable.
 Gerald Miller PA has over 35 years of experience in criminal defense and the knowledge to help you through these difficult times.
 Contact us today at 612-341-9080 for a free consultation.